-During the course of 2017 the comprehensive report highlighted that there is to be an extension of accreditation that has been imposed for four years, leading up until 31 March 2022.
-The student report from 2017 identified the concerns highlighted in the year previous were still a cause for concern among the students the following year.
-Additional notes were made in relation to lack of formal teaching in Musculoskeletal Medicine in Year 4 along with issues around the delivery of Histology and Genetics teachings in pre-clinical years.
+The Medical School Accreditation Committee's review of the School's 2017 comprehensive report resulted in a decision to extend accreditation for four years, leading up until 31 March 2022.
+The student report from 2017 identified the concerns highlighted in the previous year were still a cause for concern among the students the following year.
+Additional notes were made in relation to lack of formal teaching in Musculoskeletal Medicine in Year 4 along with issues around the delivery of Histology and Genetics teachings in preclinical years.
 Students were again on average very positive towards the conduct of the program itself as a whole.